Support/FAQ for RC-Soar templates

 How to deal with conversion warnings

 The RC-Soar templates originally target the FrSky X9D.
-When using a different tx, Companion will warn you of any conversion issues.
-The procedure for fixing these depends on the environment.
+Both OpenTX and EdgeTX Companion will warn of any conversion issues when using a profile for a different transmitter.
+The procedure for fixing these depends on the operating system and version:.

-- EdgeTX 2.11.
+- ETX Companion 2.11.
 If the model contains conversion errors then two things happen: first, the model will be marked in red.
 Secondly, the '"Write Models and Settings" menu will be greyed out.
 The errors must be fixed before the model can be uploaded to the transmitter.
 To view the errors, right click on the model and choose 'Show model errors'.
+Note: conversion errors are much easier to fix if using the latest versions of the templates!

-- EdgeTX 2.10.
-After opening the file, Companion will display any warnings.
+- ETX Companion 2.10.
+After opening the file, Companion will display warnings.
 Fix these after uploading to the tx.

-- OpenTX2.3, EdgeTX 2.9 and before.
+- OpenTX Companion.
 Companion will display a list of warnings.
 Fix these in Companion before transfer to the tx.

 Loading a template to your transmitter

 Below is the recommended method to load a template into your transmitter.
-It merges the template into your existing model list without disturbing your stick calibration and radio settings.
+It merges the template into your existing model list without disturbing your gimbal calibration and radio settings.

 - Start Companion and select the profile for your transmitter.